 In reality, it offers a framework for continual improvement tailored to the unique elements of a given market and company.

 Finally, some assume that GFSI-compliant food is risk-free.
-However, as with any system, there is still a possibility of food safety incidents occurring.
+However, as with any system, food safety incidents can still occur.

 Why Every Food Business Should Consider GFSI?